authzed/spicedb/docs/spicedb.md

       --grpc-max-conn-age duration                               how long a connection serving gRPC should be able to live (default 30s)
       --grpc-max-workers uint32                                  set the number of workers for this server (0 value means 1 worker per request)
       --grpc-network string                                      network type to serve gRPC ("tcp", "tcp4", "tcp6", "unix", "unixpacket") (default "tcp")
+      --grpc-shutdown-grace-period duration                      time limit given to the server to shutdown gracefully after it receives SIGINT or SIGTERM.
+A value of zero means no limit (default 5s)
       --grpc-tls-cert-path string                                local path to the TLS certificate used to serve gRPC --grpc-tls-key-path string                                 local path to the TLS key used to serve gRPC --http-addr string                                         address to listen on to serve http (default ":8443")